-Bodega Dunes- Leashed dogs allowed in campground.
-No dogs allowed on Bodega Dunes Beaches or in the dunes.
-No group camping available.
-RV Filling station open and Dump Station CLOSED UFN -
+Bodega Dunes- Leashed dogs allowed in campground - No dogs allowed on dunes or beaches - No group camping available - RV Filling/Dump station is OPEN

 Call ReserveCalifornia for camping reservations 48 hours to 6 months in advance.
 1-800-444-PARK In our peak season there are 99 campsites available.
 We offer token operated hot showers, flush toilets, and a potable water filling station.
 Tokens for showers are available from the kiosk when it is open.
 The filling station serves both Wright's Beach and Bodega Dunes.
 Maximum trailer length is 31' and hook-ups are not available.
 Maximum occupancy is 8 people per campsite.
 All vehicles must park on the paved parking pads.
 Any vehicles that do not fit on the paved parking pad may be taken to the overflow parking lot.
 Bodega Dunes does not offer group camping.